 A more efficient bridge

-Construction of a new Puyallup River Bridge will improve access between River Road East and North Levee Road East, providing new route options out of the Puyallup River Valley for everyone.
+A new Puyallup River Bridge to replace the Milroy Bridge will create improved access between River Road and North Levee Road East.
+The new bridge will accommodate existing and future traffic, providing new options for cyclists, pedestrians, and drivers to travel into and out of the Puyallup River Valley.

 More effective rail crossing

-An elevated rail crossing between 52nd Street East and Pioneer Way East will eliminate potential conflicts between vehicles and trains, reduce current delays on the roadway and support the operation of Washington’s valuable high-speed rail line.
+An elevated rail crossing between 52nd Street East and Pioneer Way East will reduce current delays while also increasing the safety of pedestrians, drivers, and trains.

 Faster, more direct routes for freight

-The extension on Canyon Road East will improve freight mobility from the Frederickson Manufacturing Industrial Center to SR 167 and I-5, improving access to the Port of Tacoma, Downtown Tacoma, and Tacoma’s industrial district.
+WSDOT’s freight and goods transportation system (FGTS) shows more than 10 million tons are moved per year on the Canyon Road section south of SR 512.
+The extension on Canyon Road East coupled with the completion of SR 167 will better connect the Frederickson Manufacturing Industrial Center to I-5, improving access to the Port of Tacoma, Downtown Tacoma, and Tacoma’s industrial district.

-A new route from the Frederickson Manufacturing Industrial Center to other key industrial and economic centers will improve business opportunities and bring additional jobs to Frederickson and nearby jurisdictions.
+A new route from the Frederickson Manufacturing Industrial Center to other key industrial and economic centers will support new jobs in Frederickson and nearby jurisdictions.

-Learn more about the economic benefits of this project through a recent economic analysis.
+Learn more about the Canyon Road project economic benefits in the Pierce County-commissioned economic analysis.